Cursor Way of Pagination

 Since datetime is not unique, but ID is, we need to create a single directional list of items using it.

-The database index will help to chain items by those files.
+The database index will help to chain items by those fields.

 Now query to get the next page will be:

-Links to previous & next pages could be provided by API as a part of response, but also the application which uses API could build it on its own according the latest response.
+Links to previous and next pages could be provided by the API as part of the response, but the application using the API could also build them on its own according to the latest response.

-So we change the order, but then reverse items before sending it as a response.
+So we change the order but then reverse the items before sending them as a response.

 comments powered by Disqus